Fission310/site-v1/_pages/team.md

 ##### Joseph Blay
 Coach

-Joe Blay has had a tremendous impact on our team since his own high school years.
+Mr. Blay has had a tremendous impact on our team since his own high school years.
 Mr. Blay was actually a former Stuyvesant High School student, graduating in 2009.
-While a student, he was a member of our sister team, FRC StuyPulse 694.
-After graduating, he has consistently made sure to stay with the team, even as he was busy with college at SUNY - Stony Brook.
-Now he is actually a teacher at Stuyvesant (engineering design, precalculus and technical drawing) and therefore one of our official coaches, filling in the void that the retirement of Coach Rafael Colón has left.

-His incredible dedication to the team is really an inspiration to us, reminding all of us but especially the seniors the importance of coming back and continuing to influence and contribute to the team even after graduation.
+While a student, he was a member of our sister team, FRC StuyPulse 694, and now he is a teacher at Stuyvesant (engineering design, precalculus, and technical drawing).
+His incredible dedication to the team is really an inspiration to us, reminding us, especially the seniors, the importance of coming back and continuing to influence and contribute to the team even after graduation.
 His presence is also what allows us to have our late night or weekend meetings that are crucial to ensuring that our robot is completed in a timely manner.

+This year he has become more committed to helping our team get the furthest we have ever gotten.
+He has helped us come up with unique ideas for mechanisms, calculate torque and speed to make crucial choices, complete driver try-outs, etc. which will make this season our best yet.

-##### James Potter
+##### Levi Olevsky
 Mentor

-James Potter brings a unique view of the world around him to the team.
-He’s incredibly creative, often finding solutions that are incredibly innovative that never fail to greatly improve our robot.
-Not only does he provide his extensive knowledge of engineering but also support for the non-technical aspects of the team.
-He is always available to talk to and has become a friend.

-James Potter was first around when his son joined our school’s FRC team StuyPulse 694 but ended up staying after as a mentor when his son graduated.
-He has immense robotics spirit, attending as many meetings and competitions as he can for the past 8 years.
-All of Stuyvesant Robotics is proud to call him our mentor.
+Levi is a StuyPulse alum, who graduated just last year and now attends New York University.
+Since then he has come back and continued to work with 694 (our sister FRC team) as well as move more into FTC.
+He has helped us when weighing the pros and cons of many ideas as well as just being the rock of our team.
+Levi has become someone that many of us rely on for anything from a friend to a mentor.

-##### Dan Lavin
+##### Zhengqi Xi
 Mentor

-Dan Lavin is integral in helping our members learn about the machines present in our lab (and the safety procedures that come along with it!), the electronics that we might need to use including how to turn an old security camera into a potentiometer and the proper use of the milling equipment we have in our lab.
+Zhengqi started as a mentor for us through a Bloomberg program and has been with us ever since.
+He is able to facilitate many of the conversations we have about design and engineering season because of his background in the fields of robotics and engineering.

+##### Mel Hauptman
+Mentor

+Mel has helped us tremendously this year especially in our engineering process.
+Being a mechanical engineer, he has a very solid foundation and can predict all the faults of our designs.
+He has been useful when talking about all of our different hanging mechanisms and he has definitely helped us avoid some disastrous design issues.

 ##### Rafael Colón
 Former Coach